barotto/libRocketDoc/pages/cpp_manual/controls/data_grid.md

 virtual int GetNumRows(const {{page.lib_ns}}::Core::String& table) = 0;
 ```

-GetRow() is called by the data grid when it needs to fetch the source's values.
+`GetRow()` is called by the data grid when it needs to fetch the source's values.
 The parameters to the function are:

-* row: A list of strings that the data source must write the row's contents to.
+* `row`: A list of strings that the data source must write the row's contents to.
 Which columns of data are to be written, and in which order, is specified by the columns parameter.
-* table: Which table within the data source the data grid is requesting data from.
+* `table`: Which table within the data source the data grid is requesting data from.
 This is only important if a single data source object is supporting multiple tables.
-* row_index: The zero-based index of the row the data source is requesting.
+* `row_index`: The zero-based index of the row the data source is requesting.
-* columns: An ordered list of which columns the data grid wants the values for.
+* `columns`: An ordered list of which columns the data grid wants the values for.

-GetNumRows() is called by the data grid when it needs to know how many entries a certain table within a data source is.
+`GetNumRows()` is called by the data grid when it needs to know how many entries a certain table within a data source is.

 #### Notifying of changes